 "I am particularly proud of the time I (X project you are the most proud of).
 I went above and beyond because the client's satisfaction mattered to me and my employer, and (X other reasons why you went above and beyond).
 The client was so satisfied by the high level of commitment and quality of my work that he hired our company for all of his upcoming projects."

-Tell the interviewer about your team player skills and ability to collaborate with others in a work environment by providing an example in a professional or volunteer capacity, or alternatively in a university setting.
+Tell the interviewer about your detail oriented capabilities in a work environment by providing an example in a professional or volunteer capacity, or alternatively in a university setting.